pavelkryukov/putty-aes-ni/README.md

   * CI repository is a [PuTTY fork](https://github.com/pavelkryukov/putty-ci)
   * Previous history is available in PuTTY-AES-NI repository: [Travis](https://github.com/pavelkryukov/putty-aes-ni/commits/master/.travis.yml), [Appveyor](https://github.com/pavelkryukov/putty-aes-ni/commits/master/appveyor.yml)

+### _CPUs with AES NI support_

+Get sure that your CPU supports AES-NI by running `make aescpuid && ./aescpuid`.
+You may use [Intel Product Specification Advanced Search](https://ark.intel.com/Search/FeatureFilter?productType=processors&AESTech=true) to check if your CPU supports AES-NI and SHA-NI.

 ### _AES encryption and decryption_

 To observe boost of AES-NI algorithm, one may create standalone AES-256 encryptor and decryptor tools using PuTTY source code.
 After cloning repository and PuTTY submodule, binaries are buildable with GNU Makefile: